dchayes27/tonalfocus-new/.github/PROJECT_STATUS.md

 If work is interrupted, the next person should:
 1. Check this status file for context
+2. **Review MASTER_TASK_LIST.md for complete technical roadmap**
-2. Look at current branch with `git status`
+3. Look at current branch with `git status`
-3. Continue from the "Next:" item in Work Log
+4. Continue from the "Next:" item in Work Log
-4. Update this file with progress
+5. Update this file with progress

-Current task details are in: `.github/ISSUES_TEMPLATE.md`
+### Key Documents:
+- **MASTER_TASK_LIST.md** - Complete technical review and prioritized tasks
+- **.github/ISSUES_TEMPLATE.md** - Issue tracking template
+- **.github/PROJECT_STATUS.md** - This file, for quick status updates

+### Next Immediate Tasks:
+1. Fix database schema (drop is_color column)
+2. Connect tonalfocus.com domain to new Vercel deployment
+3. Test admin panel photo upload in production